Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study looks at how normal age-related sleep changes and sleep apnea might increase the risk of Alzheimer's disease in healthy older adults.
-Researchers will monitor sleep and brain amyloid levels in 158 people aged 55-75 over two years.
-The goal is to find ways to prevent Alzheimer's by improving sleep.
+This study looks at how normal sleep changes and sleep apnea in older adults might increase the risk of Alzheimer's disease.
+Researchers will monitor the sleep and brain health of 158 cognitively healthy people aged 55-75 over two years.
+The goal is to find out which sleep problems are linked to brain changes that lead to Alzheimer's, which could help create new ways to prevent the disease.

 Disclaimer Read more